MorphiaOrg/morphia-docs/content/morphia/2.4/migrating.md

 API associated with it, will go away.

 However, it will still be possible to configure your application with the old settings, you will just have to be explicit about it.
-To update to this new configuration approach, rather than using `MappingOptions.legacy().build()` as you have perhaps been doing, simply replace it with something like the following:
+To update to this new configuration approach, rather than using `MapperOptions.legacy().build()` as you have perhaps been doing, simply replace it with something like the following:

 ```java